kishaloyhalder/TemporalProgressionMentalHealth-WASSA17/README.md

 This is our implementation of the model proposed in our paper:

-Halder, Kishaloy, Lahari Poddar, and Min-Yen Kan.
-"Modeling Temporal Progression of Emotional Status in Mental Health Forum: a Recurrent Neural Net Approach."
+Kishaloy Halder, Lahari Poddar, and Min-Yen Kan.<br> "Modeling Temporal Progression of Emotional Status in Mental Health Forum: a Recurrent Neural Net Approach."
 Proceedings of the 8th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis.
 2017.

 Feel free to contact the authors for the dataset used in the paper.
 Please cite the paper if you use our implementation.